I THRIVE

 -

-Beginning in 2022, I THRIVE more directly transitioned its area of focus to protecting survivors of sexual violence and trauma within the evolving psychedelic sciences.
-I THRIVE worked continuously with the Utah Division of Professional Licensing (DOPL) and local police to ensure the safety of patients in Utah 2022-2024, increasing our efforts in 2023 after the tragic harms that transpired.
+Beginning in 2022, I THRIVE more directly transitioned its area of focus to protecting survivors of sexual violence, trauma, and mental illness within the evolving psychedelic sciences.
+I THRIVE worked continuously with the Utah Division of Professional Licensing (DOPL), local police, and FBI to ensure the safety of patients in Utah 2022-2024, increasing our efforts in 2023 prior to the tragic harms that transpired.

 -